BrowncoatSpaceProgram/tudat-matlab/README.md

 ylabel('Position [km]');
 grid on;
 ```
-Note the use of the function `epochToDate` from tudat-matlab's `convert` package, which converts seconds from J2000 to a MATLAB `datetime`.
+Note the use of the function `epochToDate` from tudat-matlab's `convert` package, which converts seconds from J2000 to a MATLAB `datetime`; and the function `loadResults`, which returns the results from the specified file and, in addition, a `bool` indicating whether the propagation failed (when the propagation terminates before reaching the termination condition, in this case the end epoch `'1992-02-14 12:00'`, the output files contain in the header line the word `FAILURE` by default, which is detected by the `loadResults` function).